"The saying is true: Rock'n'roll takes no prisoners"

 blue News: Radio presenter Georg Kostya practically discovered the Spider Murphy Gang in a pub in Schwabing and repeatedly invited them to Bavarian radio to introduce the band to young people.
 Did he come up with the idea of singing in dialect - the key to their success?

 Sigl: It was the idea for success par excellence, and we still say thank you to Schorschi.
 We also tried English-language songs, but you fall back on clichés that you know from other songs.
-I had already realized that: Rock'n'roll and Bavarian go together quite well.
+By then I had already realized: Rock'n'roll and Bavarian go together quite well.
 You're at home in a different way and can tell completely different stories.
 "Mit'n Frosch im Hois und Schwammerl in de Knia" - how could you do that in English! (laughs)

 blue News: A few years ago, you tragically lost a founding member, drummer Franz Trojan.
 He left the band back in 1992 and died in 2021.
 His problems were well known ...